 Employers must pay into state-run funds which provide benefits for employees who incur illnesses or injuries because of their work.
 These benefits are governed by state workers' compensation laws and paid for by employer contributions to state worker's compensation funds.

 Self-employment tax is different from other employment taxes because it isn't withheld from employee pay or paid by an employer.
-This tax is calculated on the net income of a business and paid by the owner on his or her personal tax return.
+This tax is calculated on the net income of a business and paid on the owner's personal tax return.